Intralot

-INTRALOT is a Greek company that supplies integrated gambling, transaction processing systems, game content, sports betting management and interactive gambling services, to state-licensed gaming organizations worldwide.
+INTRALOT is a Greek company that supplies integrated gambling, transaction processing systems, game content, sports betting management and interactive gambling services, to state-licensed gambling organizations worldwide.
 The company acts both as a lottery vendor and a lottery operator.
-It has a presence in 53 countries and a workforce of approximately 5,400 people It is a publicly listed company in the Athens Stock Exchange.
+It has a presence in 39 countries and a workforce of approximately 1,700 people as of 2022.
+It is a publicly listed company in the Athens Stock Exchange.
+The company has drawn controversy and law suits during the past two decades; in 2025, Intralot was fined $6.5 million for fraudulently obtaining and operating a five-year D.C.
+Lottery contract.

 History

-INTRALOT originated as a spin-off of the Intracom group, owned by the Greek billionaire Sokratis Kokkalis.
+Intralot originated as a spin-off of the Intracom group, owned by the Greek billionaire Sokratis Kokkalis.
 It originally provided infrastructure for the Greek National Lottery (OPAP), under a 1999 contract, but has since expanded its operations into a worldwide market.
 Intralot's games library includes a variety of games such as numerical games, TV lottery games, sports lotteries, fixed odds betting, instant lotteries, pari-mutuel, video lottery and monitor games.

 In December 2009, Intralot announced purchasing 35% of the American online games provider CyberArts, purposing to expand its subsidiary company, Intralot Interactive (I2).
 In October 2011, Intralot concluded the sale of its minority stake in CyberArts, as per the Group's decision not to exercise the option to increase its participation to 51% and focus on its own technology and services.

 During ICE Totally Gaming 2015 the company announced that it will acquire a stake of 25% of Bit8.
 In December 2017, Intralot completed its acquisition of Bit8, enabling its digital transformation strategy for lottery modernisation.

-Activities
+Controversies

+Romanian lottery

-In May 2008, INTRALOT was implicated in the criminal investigation of Romanian Politician Christian Boureanu for "abuse of office against the public interest" by the National Anticorruption Directorate for Boureanu's role in signing a contract in 2000 between Loteria Română and Intracom SA Hellenic Telecommunication Electronics Industry (Intralot Integrated Lottery Systems and Services) that caused Loteria Română to incur losses of over €120 million.
+In May 2008, Intralot was implicated in the criminal investigation of Romanian Politician Christian Boureanu for "abuse of office against the public interest" by the National Anticorruption Directorate for Boureanu's role in signing a contract in 2000 between Loteria Română and Intracom SA Hellenic Telecommunication Electronics Industry (Intralot Integrated Lottery Systems and Services) that caused Loteria Română to incur losses of over €120 million.

+In January 2014, the Romanian competition council (Consiliul Concurenței) found that state-owned Loteria Română had contracted with Intralot, Intracom, and Lotrom, greatly limiting competition on Romania's video lottery equipment market during the preceding decade.
+Loteria Română and the companies were fined a total of €3.7 million for contravening competition rules.

+In early 2015, it was further revealed that Loteria Română had entered into a secret contract with Lotrom in 2003 to purchase over six thousand slot machines.
+Intracom and Intralot financed the arrangement, acquiring the lottery’s slot machines revenues in exchange.
+All three companies were found to be under the control of Greek businessman Sokratis Kokkalis, according to RISE Project.
+Since Loteria Română authorized the machines for video-lottery services, a different taxation was applied, resulting in the €100 million damage to the state.
+Prosecutors launched a fraud investigation and blocked the lottery’s accounts.